 Why are images so important?

 Humans are visual creatures and we are instinctively drawn towards images over text because we can absorb and process their meaning with less effort.
 In fact, most of the information transmitted to the brain is visual.

 Think about the power of amazing images in an offline context.
 Food magazines make our stomachs grumble, fashion catalogs make us re-think our entire wardrobes and travel advertisements always seem to convince us that we’re in desperate need of a holiday.

 If we apply that to the digital world, images have the same power and can boost online sales.
 Think of increasing your online sales as a two-step process.

-So how do you visualise your product online?
-I’ve narrowed it down to four important things to consider when choosing a product image: context, authenticity, background and size (or CABS if you like acronyms).
+So how do you visualize your product online?
+I’ve narrowed it down to four important things to consider when choosing a product image: context, authenticity, background, and size (or CABS if you like acronyms).

 Yes, a picture is worth a thousand words, but only if it’s the right picture.
 Don’t use unrelated images on your website.
 There needs to be a reason behind every photo you upload.
 ‘It’s a cool photo’ is not a good reason.
 Remember that the focus of your product image is on the product – hence the term ‘product image’.